shrutitople/AutoCrypt/README.md

 # AutoCrypt

+AutoCrypt is a tool which transforms existing C/C++ applications like those in the Unix CoreUtils package to operate on encrypted sensitive content.

-Download the virtual machine for AutoCrypt from the following link:
+The virtual machine for Autocrypt can be obtained from the following link:
 ```
 ftp://andromeda.d2.comp.nus.edu.sg/www/AutoCrypt.zip
 username : autocrypt